-In the event of a sensor failure resulting in a shut down due to a false alarm, the failed sensor can be overridden using the programming function on the display (page 74).
-High Pressure, Service Prefilter, System Stalled (airlock), and Salinity Probe Failed can all be overridden and the system will still run automatically with all other functions intact.
+In the event of a sensor failure resulting in a shut down due to a false alarm, the failed sensor can be overridden electronically, see System Settings section in this manual.
+High Pressure, Service Prefilter, System Stalled (airlock), and High Salinity can all be overridden and the system will still run automatically with all other functions intact.

 Be absolutely certain that the alarm is false before overriding the automatic controls.

-In the event of complete Connect control failure, the system may be operated manually as follows:
+In the event of complete Spectra Connect control failure, the system may be operated manually as follows:

-- Switch on the feed pump by turning the toggle switch to RUN MAN.
+- Switch on the feed pump by setting the feed pump switch to RUN MAN.
 The automatic safety controls are disabled in manual mode.
 Shut the unit down if the Clark pump does not cycle, if air is continuously present in the intake line, or if the feed pump is excessively noisy. - Always discard the product water for the first few minutes of operation as the initial product water may not be potable.
 Take a water sample by loosening the 1/4-inch product tube fitting at either the feed pump module or the membrane outlet.
-Check it with a handheld salinity meter or taste it. - The diversion valve is an electrically operated three-way valve, which is normally energized by the Connect controls in order to send water to the tank.
+Check it with a handheld salinity meter or taste it. - The diversion valve is an electrically operated three-way valve, which is normally energized by the MPC controls in order to send water to the tank.
 It will not open automatically in manual mode, and must be opened using the mechanical override button.
-The button is located on the side closest to the Clark pump cylinder.
+The valve is located behind an access opening on the left side of the feed pump module.
 Push the manual override button in and rotate 1/4 turn clockwise to open the valve.